 Be sure the gun trigger is released.
-Engage the trigger lock.
 During the test, the fluid line pressurizes to the active preset value.
-No air is sent to the gun.

 The fluid pressure down stream of the Merkur AA fluid pump will be whatever the active preset is currently set to.
 It may be desirable to turn it down.
 Changing to Preset 0 and setting the desired pressure is the quickest way to accomplish this.